 - Why should we choose Chase "2" Driving School for driver education and training?

-- Do parents of teens have to take a driving class also?
+- Do parents of 16 and 17 yaer old teens have to take a driving class also?

 - What driving classes does my teen have to take?